 “Do you truly want to leave?”
 The desperate part of her soul, the part that had just recognized its mate, howled within her, urging her to go to him, but Peggy stood fast.

-He blinked in confusion.
+He blinked at her and her heart skipped a beat as she noticed how long his lashes were.
 “No, I do not.”
 He sharpened his gaze upon her once more and Peggy felt the intrusion of Elvish Sight into her consciousness.
-Her mate, who claimed to have no magic, was trying to See into her.
+Her mate, who claimed to have no magic, to be wholly mortal, was trying to See into her.
 “Are you working some kind of spell on me that I cannot detect?”

 Now Peggy blanched.
 “Among the Fey, it’s known as Truemating.
 Have you never heard of it?”

-He shook his head, his piercing blue Elvish eyes wide with shock.
-She could feel how he wanted to reach for her, but he kept his arms locked at his sides.
+He shook his head, his eyes wide with shock.
+She thought she could feel how he wanted to reach for her, but he kept his arms locked at his sides.

 Peggy felt the answering call within herself to go to him.
 She pushed it down and forced herself to tell him the truth of what was between them.
 “Our souls called to each other just now.
 It is shei’tanitsa, the truemate bond.
 We are two halves of the same soul.
 If you try to leave, the uncompleted bond will eventually drive us both mad.”
 She watched the fear dawn over his face, followed quickly by anger.
 “I’m sorry, Steve.
 I would not have chosen this for myself, either.
 I’ve lived alone for centuries.
 But the gods have decreed this match.
 If you search within yourself, I think you will find my words ring true.”
 Steve sat down heavily on the log Peggy had dragged near her campfire.